Vaginal Yeast Infections - Home Treatment

 Do not self-treat a vaginal yeast infection if you:

 - Are pregnant.

-been exposed to a sexually transmitted infection (STI), which would require a
+- Have been exposed to a sexually transmitted infection (STI), which would require a medical exam.

 - Vaginal Yeast Infection: Should I Treat It Myself?

 When using a nonprescription vaginal medicine for a vaginal yeast infection, follow the directions on the package insert, as well as these guidelines: